-Windows has changed dramatically over the last few years, but File Explorer (formerly known as Windows Explorer) has remained largely untouched and, frankly, it's not very good.
+Windows has changed dramatically over the last few years, but File Explorer (formerly known as Windows Explorer) has remained largely untouched and, frankly, it could be improved upon.

 Transferring files and folders between locations is a cumbersome process that often involves opening two Explorer windows and dragging icons between them.
 Once you've started transferring a big chunk of files, there's no way to pause and restart the process, you can't create a new folder without digging into a menu, and forget batch renaming – it's not happening.

-Here we've rounded up the best alternatives to Explorer, which will make managing your files faster, easier and more intuitive.
+We've rounded up the best alternatives to File Explorer, which will make managing your files faster, easier and more intuitive.
 Most of these third party file managers can be set to replace Explorer as your default app, though we recommend testing them thoroughly first.

 Total Commander is a great choice for transferring large volumes of files thanks to its background process manager, which lets you check progress, pause and resume transfers, and set a speed limit.

 Its interface is uncluttered for fast navigation, it offers customizable keyboard shortcuts, and there's a built-in file archiving tool for creating and extracting archives in all the most common formats.